 Duty of Disclosure in Family Law

-The duty of disclosure is the requirement to be transparent about your circumstances and disclose all relevant information and documents related to issues in dispute to the other party and the court in the course of family law proceedings.
+The duty of disclosure is the requirement that a person be transparent about their circumstances and disclose all relevant information and documents related to issues in dispute to the other party and the court in the course of family law proceedings.
 This duty applies to both parenting and financial matters.
 It includes information that is recorded on paper or in electronic documents and includes information and documents the other party may not know about.
 The duty starts with the pre-action procedures before the case commences and continued until the matter is finalised.

 The obligation of disclosure is a continuing one.
 Therefore, you must continue to provide information and documents as your circumstances change or as more information becomes available or comes into your possession, power or control.

 Duty of Disclosure in Parenting Matters

 In parenting proceedings, disclosure relates to documents that may be relevant to the issues in the matter.
 The Court Rules specifically outline that disclosure documents in relation to parenting matters may include: